linlinger/Hackintosh-msi-gt-1763/README.md

 Sound

 # Known issue:
-Install Big Sur may failed due to nvram in Clover Builds
+Install Big Sur may fail due to nvram in Clover Builds
 FileValut is not supported
 Card reader not working.
 HDMI out not working due to DGPU Vbios issue